tdc77/AI-Excel-to-graph-assistant/README.md

-If you do you can just copy path and put where you need the path in the prompt.
+If you do, you can just copy path and put where you need the path in the prompt.